 In the windswept hills of Pennsylvania, you’ll find Wyndridge Farm, a historic American farm that produces some of the best craft beer and hard cider you will find!
 Wyndridge’s 30-barrel automated brewhouse has a 30,000 barrels-a-year fermentation capacity.
 The farm’s restaurant features a nature-inspired menu alongside its signature beers and ciders.
 The brewmasters also get creative with the Silo Series, which features a rotating series of new IPAs.
 Acting as DD?
 Try one of their crafty Front Porch farm sodas.

 8. NOBLE STEIN BREWING COMPANY

-Created by two homebrewers that started in a garage, Noble Stein Brewing Company has 12 beers on tap in their Taproom in Indiana, PA.
-Whether you’re looking for an IPA, hefeweizen, stout, or witbeir, Noble Stein has the perfect brew to quench your thirst.
+Created by two homebrewers that started in a garage, Noble Stein Brewing Company has over 10 beers on tap in their Taproom in Indiana, PA.
+Whether you’re looking for an IPA, hefeweizen, stout, or a witbeir, Noble Stein has the perfect brew to quench your thirst.
 And if you’re hungry, they have food trucks serving up perfect pairings.

 Best-selling: Jubilant Haze

 Also in Indiana, PA, Levity Brewing received first place at the 2019 Pennsylvania Farm Show in the Mixed Fermentation Category.
 It’s Hoplicated, Low Expectations, and Spel Czech are just a few of the wittily named beers.
 If you’re looking for something new, the R&DX Series brings in new IPAs regularly.
 And don’t forget to order some appetizers or a sandwich while you’re drinking with your fellow Happy Travelers.